camel-ai/aiops/README.md

 ### Latest Updates

 📢 Refactor into the AIOPS environment, publish camel-aiops on PyPI, and release the documentation. - 📆 April 24, 2025
-- support ai deployment clouds as follow: aws aws(china) azure
+- support ai deployment clouds as follow: - 📆 july 28, 2025
+  aws
+  aws(china)
+  azure